2 Hours In London

 £16.74 for half an hour of tourist fun.

-Yes it's full of tourists and it's not cheap (unless you do it with Tesco vouchers ), but it's an amazing piece of engineering.
+Yes it's full of tourists and it's not cheap (unless you do it with Tesco vouchers :wink: ), but it's an amazing piece of engineering.
 Most of the punters are there for the views, but I was equally impressed by the construction itself.

 Timing-wise it would just about fill 2 hours perfectly, with the travel from and to Kings X, plus the queue to collect tickets.